joaovitorsilvestre/fython/README.md

 def add(a)
     a + b
 ```
+- [ ] Lexer must save the value for KEYWORD arguments so we can show they in the expection.
+`Expeted ...
+Received: KEYWORD` should be `Expeted ...
+Received: lambda`

 #### MUST HAVE
 - [ ] Support to multiline if with elif and else